 The couple transformed the homestead into a fashionable Hollywood style retreat, with pool, cabana, games room and bar with moderne flourishes.
 Both were animal lovers, and Claire was devoted to her dogs and horses.
 Their legacy as advocates for nature and animals continues to this day through the wildlife reserve and MacKinnon Trust.

 Mooramong continues to be a working farm, running sheep and producing crops.
-The estate also incorporates the Mackinnon Nature Reserve, home to the endangered Eastern Barred Bandicoot and other Australian species including the Wedge-Tailed Eagle and Brolga.
+The estate also incorporates the Mackinnon Nature Reserve home to kangaroos, swamp wallabies and numerous birds including brolgas.
+Many birds of prey, including wedge tailed eagles, can also be seen here.